sustech-topology/TopCap/README.md

 The following corresponds to results in Table 1 of comparing TopCap with 4 state-of-the-art methods on 8 small and 4 large datasets.

-The comparison experiments are performed on the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in the primary experiments:
+These datasets are from the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in the primary experiments.

 - [Data preprocessing](dataset%20preprocessing)

 We build state-of-art comparison models to comprehensively evaluate TopCap's performance:
 - [MFCC–GRU_classification_model](model%20comparison/MFCC_GRU_classification_model.py)
 - [MFCC–Transformer_classification_model](model%20comparison/MFCC_Transformer_classification_model.py)
 - [STFT–CNN_classification_models](model%20comparison/STFT_CNN_classification_model), including both STFT–CNN-8 and STFT–CNN-16